-We have acted as Bond Counsel to The Commonwealth of Massachusetts (the Commonwealth") in connection with the issuance by the Commonwealth of \$1,200,000,000 aggregate principal amount of General Obligation Revenue Anticipation Notes, 2011 Series A and 2011 Series B, dated November 22, 2011 (the "Notes").
+We have acted as bond counsel to The Commonwealth of Massachusetts (the "Commonwealth") in connection with the issuance by the Commonwealth of the above-referenced Bonds.
 In such capacity, we have examined the law and such certified proceedings and other papers as we have deemed necessary to render this opinion.